Review of Authority Required Pharmaceutical Benefits Scheme Listings

 3. Use the review to explore how to best use available secondary health data sources to provide information on the utilisation of Authority Required and/or Authority Required (Streamlined) PBS items.

-Public Consultation on Terms of Reference
+Public Consultation on the draft Terms of Reference (closed)

-The Terms of Reference submission process closed on Monday 16 June 2014.
-The public submissions are available at the Post-market Review of Authority Required PBS Listings Public Consultation Page.
+Public Consultation on the draft Review Terms of Reference closed on Monday 16 June 2014.
+To view submissions please go to the Review of Authority Required PBS Listings Public Consultation Page.

-Public Consultation on the Authority Required medicines
+Public Consultation on the Review (Closed)

 Opioids Roundtable

 The Department held an Opioids Roundtable meeting in Canberra on Wednesday, 27 May 2015, to assist the PBAC to form recommendations to the Minister on the PBS listings for opioids.
 The opioid group of PBS subsidised medicines includes, but is not limited to, morphine, oxycodone and codeine.
+While opioids are not generally Authority Required medicines, requests for authority approvals for increased quantities and/or repeats of opioids are associated with substantial regulatory burden for clinicians and patients.
 The Roundtable brought together health professionals, researchers, consumer groups, industry and government to seek ways to reduce regulatory burden on health professionals, improve patient care, and to continue to manage the risk of opioid misuse and diversion.

 The Outcomes Statement from the Opioids Roundtable is available below: